 Dear North Carolina Alzheimer’s Association Volunteers,

-We hope your volunteer experience as an Association partner has been rewarding, enjoyable, and worthwhile.
-We rely on volunteers like you across all pillars of our organization: from our special events to our care and support, advocacy, operations, and office support; volunteers are the lifeblood of our organization.
+We hope your volunteer experience as an Association partner, although different, has been rewarding, enjoyable, and worthwhile.
+We rely on volunteers like you across all pillars of our organization: from our special events to our care and support, advocacy, operations, and office support; volunteers are the lifeline of our organization.

 As communities begin safely reopening, we are excited at the prospect of seeing you face to face once again.
-The health and safety of you, our volunteers and constituents, remain our driver as we assess the risks and safety of all in returning to full in-person engagement and look forward to sharing updates with you in the coming weeks and months.
+The health and safety of you, our volunteers and constituents, remain our driver as we assess the risks and safety of all in returning to full in-person engagement..

 We look forward to another year of work alongside you.